A55HO73/PyQt5-Calculator/README.md

 ## Installation
-To run the code you need to install **PyQt5** which can be done via
+To run the code you need to install **PyQt5** which can be done via entering the following command on your teminal or command prommpt
 > ```pip install PyQt5```

 ## Contribution